nlyson/CS5342Project/README.md

 <h2>Features</h2>
 <p>
-  Bot will generate random and specific topic quizes from trained datasets based on user requirement.</br>
+  The bot generates quizzes on both random and specific topics based on user preferences, using its trained datasets.
-  Bot generates different types of questions in quiz like multiple choice, true or false and open-ended.</br>
-  Bot will provide feedback as score to user once user completes quiz.</br>
-  Bot works both as quizbot and chatbot.
+  It includes various question types, such as multiple-choice, true or false, and open-ended questions.
+  After the quiz, the bot provides feedback to the user with a score.
+  The bot functions as both a quiz bot and a chatbot, allowing for a versatile and interactive experience.
 </p>
 <h2> Describe training data and data formats </h2>
-<p>We trained our bot using lecture slides and network security textbook(Network Security Essentials: Applications and Standards sixth edition - by William Stallings)</p>
+<p>Our bot is trained using lecture slides and the Network Security slides(Network Security Essentials: Applications and Standards, Sixth Edition by William Stallings.</p>

+<h2>Suggestion:</h2>
+<p>To enhance the project's scalability, consider integrating real-time data updates for quizzes, ensuring that the bot stays current with new network security trends and topics.
+Additionally, implementing user performance tracking over time could provide valuable insights for personalized learning paths.</p>

+<h2>Feedback:</h2>
+<p>The proposal is clear and well-structured, with strong use of LLMs and vector databases.
+To improve, consider adding adaptive learning based on user performance.
+User testing during development will also help ensure the bot is effective and user-friendly.</p>